1.1. Stress during certain brain development phases particularly harmful¶

 Early stress increases the risk of obesity and cardiovascular disease.

-Early stress increases the likelihood of increased subjective stress sensitivity in adulthood, which is associated with increased risk of anxiety disorders and depression.
+Early stress increases the likelihood of increased subjective sensitivity to stress in adulthood, which is associated with an increased risk of anxiety disorders and depression.

-The development of increased stress sensitivity seems to be gene-dependent.
-Early childhood stress increased stress resilience, exploration, and less anxious behavior in male Cdh13 + / + - and Cdh13 +/- mice.
-In contrast, in Cdh13 - / - mice, early childhood stress caused delayed habituation, no reduction in anxiety-like behavior, and reduced fear extinction.
+The development of increased sensitivity to stress appears to be gene-dependent.
+Early childhood stress increases stress resilience, exploration and less anxious behavior in male Cdh13 + / + - and Cdh13 +/- mice.
+In mice with Cdh13 - / -, however, early childhood stress caused delayed habituation, no reduction in anxiety-like behavior and reduced fear extinction.

 1.3.1.6.
-Attention and learning problems risk increased by early stress¶
+Risk of attention and learning problems increased by early stress¶

-Early childhood (nonsexual) maltreatment impairs attention at age 14 as it does at age 21.
+Early childhood (non-sexual) maltreatment impairs attention at the age of 14 and 21.

-Impaired latent learning and attention deficit due to early childhood stress correlates with changes in the cholinergic system related to the muscarinic and nicotinic receptors.
+Impaired latent learning and attention deficit due to early childhood stress correlates with changes in the cholinergic system in relation to the muscarinic and nicotinic receptors.

 - NMDA receptor